- Written by Dr.Mehmet Demircioglu

 Sometimes, yes.
 If a young patient has fast progressive hair loss, a very low hairline request, and uncertain donor stability, waiting can be the more responsible decision.
 Do not read this as surgery is impossible forever.
 It means we need to understand the pattern before spending donor grafts.

 I know waiting is frustrating, especially for young men who feel their appearance changing quickly.
-But I would rather protect a patient from a poor long term result than perform an operation simply because he is ready emotionally.
-A good surgeon must be able to say no when the plan is not safe.
+Protecting a patient from a poor long term result matters more than operating simply because he feels emotionally ready.
+A surgeon must be able to say no when the plan is not safe.

-In the early phase, the most important care is gentle.
+In the early phase, the most important rule is to be gentle.
 Do not scratch.
 Do not pick scabs.
 Do not expose the scalp to harsh sun.
 Avoid heavy sweating until your surgeon allows it.
 Sleep in the recommended position.
 Keep the recipient area clean without being aggressive.
 My broader hair transplant aftercare guide covers many of these daily details.

 In the long term, the questions change.
-Is the native hair stable.
-Is the crown progressing.
-Is medication appropriate.
-Is the donor area healthy.
-Does the result still match the patient’s age.
+I ask whether the native hair is stable, whether the crown is progressing, whether medication is appropriate, whether the donor area is healthy, and whether the result still matches the patient’s age.
 Sometimes a second procedure is reasonable.
-Sometimes the right answer is to protect what exists and avoid chasing perfect density.
+Sometimes the safer decision is to protect what exists and avoid chasing perfect density.

-Not every patient uses medication, and not every patient is a good candidate for every medication.
-But I do discuss the subject Especially when native hair is miniaturizing.
+Some patients do not use medication, and some are not good candidates for every medication.
+But I discuss the subject, especially when native hair is miniaturizing.
 Finasteride, dutasteride, minoxidil, and other supportive options may help some patients keep more of their native hair.
 They do not replace good surgery, and they should not be used casually without medical judgment.

 Patients who are unsure about this topic can read my articles about finasteride before or after hair transplant, oral minoxidil before or after hair transplant, and whether it is better to try medication before a hair transplant.
 The right answer depends on the person, not on a universal rule.